-Student Records and Withdrawals
+Student Records and Withdrawals 101 Student Services 355-2217

-The Student Records and Withdrawals Office is responsible for assisting, counseling, and advising students who wish to withdraw from MSU during an academic term, and for processing the appropriate administrative forms and records.
-The office also maintains the University's student personnel records on all students.
+The staff in Student Records and Withdrawals is responsible for assisting, counseling and advising students who wish to withdraw from MSU during an academic term, and for processing the appropriate administrative forms and records.
+The University's student personnel records on all students are also maintained by the staff.